iamnachoj/Weby-API/README.md

 ## Weby Social Network
 A Social network that is secure, reliable and simple.
 Weby: your social media app.

+## Why is Weby different?
+Weby is a Social network application that stays off the beaten track: no reels, no extra ads, not trying to call for your attention.
+It serves just one purpose: keeping track on your friends and family (which it's ultimately the purpose of a Social network).
+Completely free: sign up, create your profile, follow your friends and see what they are up to!

 It has been built using NodeJS, Express + MongoDB, and following the best practices and methodologies of the mentioned tools.

 ## Getting Started